Mobile-Broadband-Reviews.com

 There are 3 Alltel Wireless plans to quench your thirst for mobile broadband:

-Pretty straightforward huh?
 National Wireless Internet is just that.
-What's even better is that with Sprint capping their unlimited plan,
+What’s even better is that with Sprint capping their unlimited plan, Alltel is the only major carrier still offering unlimited data at 3G speeds.

 Perhaps the most impressive Alltel plan is the Extended Wireless Internet.
 For about $100 a month you get unlimited data in the United States and Canada.
 No one else offers this.
 It'd be perfect for those along the Canadian border that do a lot of back and forth.